 Article VIII of the sample trust addresses accounting requirements.
-Under EPIC, the trustee must account to current trust beneficiaries and keep them reasonably informed of the trust and its administration.
+Under EPIC, the trustee must account to qualified trust beneficiaries and keep them reasonably informed of the trust and its administration.
 MCL 700.7814.
-This requires that, at least annually, a trustee provide a statement of account reporting the trust’s assets, their market value,
+Among other duties, this requires that, at least annually, a trustee provide a statement of account reporting the trust’s assets, their market value,

 trust liabilities, receipts, disbursements, and the source and amount of the trustee’s compensation.
 Id.
 Consistent with EPIC, ¶8.4 contains a one-year cutoff period for settlement of annual or final accounts that meet statutory requirements.
 MCL 700.7905.

 Although the EPIC default rule regarding accounting may be modified by the trust agreement, the special one-year limitation period does not begin to run until the beneficiary receives a report adequately disclosing the basis of the potential claim.

 Article IX addresses the governing law for the trust.
 In a highly mobile society with laws and procedures differing greatly from state to state and with beneficiaries likely to reside in any number of them, a choice-of-law provision is necessary to ensure that the correct law is followed if litigation should occur.

 A trust agreement may well have an impact on the title to real estate.
 Because this may necessitate recording the agreement, it is suggested that the settlor’s signature be acknowledged in addition to being witnessed.
 See MCL 565.47.
 Recording the entire trust instrument, however, may be undesirable because the agreement may be lengthy,